particle-iot/docs/src/content/tutorials/device-os/bluetooth-le.md

 - `onDataReceived` The function that is called when data is received.
 - `NULL` Context pointer.
 If your data received handler is part of a C++ class, this is a good place to put the class instance pointer (`this`).

+The data received handler has this prototype:

 ```C++
 void onDataReceived(const uint8_t* data, size_t len, const BlePeerDevice& peer, void* context)
 ```

-The data received handler his this prototype.
+The 128-bit UUIDs are used for your own custom services and characteristics.
+These are not assigned by any group.
+You can use any UUID generator, such as the [online UUID generator](https://www.uuidgenerator.net/) or tools that you run on your computer.
+There is no central registry; they are statistically unlikely to ever conflict.

+A 128-bit (16 byte) UUID is often written like this: `240d5183-819a-4627-9ca9-1aa24df29f18`.
+It's a series of 32 hexadecimal digits (0-9, a-f) written in a 8-4-4-4-12 pattern.
+The A-F can be uppercase or lowercase, it is not case-sensitive.

 #### Central Characteristics

 In a BLE central role (behaving like a phone), you typically have a receive handler to be notified when the peripheral updates each characteristic value that you care about.

-Declaring variables for central characteristics is usually just assigning a global variable to hold the value:
+Declaring variables for central characteristics is usually just assigning a global variable to hold the value.

 ```C++
 BleCharacteristic heartRateMeasurementCharacteristic;